Image

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Raytown MO for driving while intoxicated, chemical tests are often used as evidence to prove that the driver was intoxicated at the time of the stop.
-Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.
+When police officers stop drivers in Raytown MO for DUIs, they often turn to chemical tests to prove that the driver was intoxicated at the time of the stop.
+There are a few different types of chemical tests using blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.

-If you already did a breathalyzer test, consult an exemplary Raytown, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your Raytown, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to examine whether the breathalyzer or other test was administered as according to law and whether it is or is not admissible in court.
+If you already did a breathalyzer test, speak to an exemplary Raytown, MO DUI attorney near you to discuss your defense and how they can help you.
+As your DUI attorney near Raytown, MO, Combs Waterkotte will investigate and scrutinize the details of your test to examine if the breathalyzer or other test was performed lawfully and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are designed to gauge whether you are intoxicated through a series of demonstrative tasks.
+Field tests are subjective tests sometimes used during a DWI stop that are designed to gauge whether you are intoxicated through a series of demonstrative tasks.
 The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Raytown, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction